-According to the summary prepared by UNCTAD, of the total 817 "investor- to-state" dispute cases by the end of July 2017, of which 530 cases have been closed.
-Out of these, the nation's claim was accepted in approximately 37% cases, the investors' claims were accepted in approx. 27% cases, and approx. 23% cases were settled amiably.
-The summary shows that the country which was the "respondent" most frequently in "investor-to-state" dispute cases submitted in the past, was Argentina (60 cases), followed by Venezuela (42 cases), Spain (36 cases), Czech Republic (35 cases), Egypt (29 cases), Canada (26 cases), Mexico (25 cases), Poland (24 cases), Russia (24 cases), Ecuador (23 cases), India (22 cases) and Ukraine (22 cases).
+According to the summary prepared by UNCTAD, of the total 855 "investor- to-state" dispute cases by the end of December 2017, of which 548 cases have been closed.
+Out of these, the nation's claim was accepted in approximately 37% cases, the investors' claims were accepted in approx. 28% cases, and approx. 23% cases were settled amiably.
+The summary shows that the country which was the "respondent" most frequently in "investor-to-state" dispute cases submitted in the past, was Argentina (60 cases), followed by Venezuela (44 cases), Spain (43 cases), Czech Republic (35 cases), Egypt (31 cases), Canada (27 cases), Mexico (27 cases), Poland (26 cases), India (24 cases), Russia (24 cases), Ecuador (23 cases) and Ukraine (22 cases).
 A significant number of cases filed against Argentina were due to the political disruption relating to the financial crisis after the end of 2001.
 As for the Czech Republic, the non-performing loan issues in the financial sector, triggered by the currency crisis in 1997, caused the large number of disputes.
 The reason Mexico and Canada are respondents in many cases is assumed to be because cases based on Chapter 11 (Investment) of NAFTA have attracted considerable attention and that investors became aware of the effect of using the dispute settlement procedures of NAFTA.